SpiroEx/NewApp/README.md

 1. Run `npm run initialize`.

-1. Update Terms and Conditions
+1. If will use Terms and Conditions: update {{https://www.termsandconditionsgenerator.com}}

 1) Change colors in `tailwind.config.js`
 2) Update {{Title}}, {{Title1}}, {{Title2}}, and {{About}}.